 Partnering with the Royal Botanic Gardens, Jessica Wilson has collaborated with radio artist Camilla Hannan, industrial designer Ben Paul and 10 remarkable children from Reservoir East Primary School to explore alternate readings of landscapes that have been constructed by adults and adult logical thinking.

 Topographer will result in a public season where adult audience members are led through a small tract of the Gardens and into sound zones, each with very different sound qualities and each triggered by the child.
 Shedding their mental maps, spatial coordinates and ‘grown-up brain clutter’, the audience experience a dramatic journey of sound and space.
 They are invited to tune in to the micro and the massive and to see landscape with new eyes.

 During this process, each child, with their own recording device and away from the gaze of adults, responds to prompts which enable an anthropomorphising of the environment, the dropping of their own scale, and giving form to ideas which reveal the (sometimes mythic-like) experience of children.
 Children become antennas of place, transferring their perspectives into inventive site-specific content.
-This recorded material will spring from content already developed and tested during the May 2019 creative development project which involved 10 child participants from Reservoir kids.
+This recorded material will spring from content already developed and tested during the May 2019 creative development project which involved 10 child participants from Reservoir East Primary School.

 Picture trees with arms that swing to kill, dark tiny creatures hidden beneath rocks, rain with that does not like the dirt it falls on, wind that is kind, ants with fear, a fish pretending to be dead, and predators everywhere you look.
 All existing in a forest that feels something and knows how to boom!